yeyehandsome1984/Cryptosite/README.md

 ## Navigation
-Navigation between sites can be done by using the nav bar provided.
+Navigation between and within sites can be done by using the nav bar provided.

 In Home Page, the nav bar will be at the top for laptop and desktop view.
 For mobile and tablet view, the nav bar will be at the bottom.

-To navigate to Gym Tracker Page you have to press on the button represented by the graph image.

-On the Gym Tracker Page, you can navigate back to the Home Page using the top nav bar.
+On the Gym Tracker Page, you can navigate back to the Home Page using the button at the top of page

 # Surface
 ## Color
 White and Yellow are the main colours applied.
 I intend to apply softer colour to calm down the users who is likely to be exciting and nervous in preparing the volatile crypto trading.
-## Fonts
-[Nunito](https://fonts.google.com/specimen/Nunito?query=nun&preview.text_type=custom) font are used for title as it is a well balanced sans serif typeface superfamily.
-Lightly bolded highlights the title and paragraphs.

-[Roboto](https://fonts.google.com/specimen/Roboto?query=roboto&preview.text_type=custom#glyphs) font are used to inherit all of the body text in the webpage.

-The font features friendly and open curves.
-It allow letters to be settled into their natural width.

-This makes for a more natural reading rhythm which are commonly found in humanist and serif font types.

 ## Features